graphprotocol/rfcs/rfcs/0005-multi-blockchain-support.md

 All that subgraphs really care about during indexing, however, is:

-1. What are historic and live triggers relevant that are relevant to the subgraph and that should be processed?
+1. Which triggers are relevant to the subgraph and its mappings?

 2. How can these triggers be updated when new data sources are created from templates during indexing?